NuGet/Home/accepted/2022/Multiple-Equivalent-Framework-Support-TFM-As-Aliases.md

 It seems feasible that if a single project can target multiple versions of Visual Studio, through a new Visual Studio Extensibility SDK, that someone will also want to create a package that supports multiple versions of Visual Studio.

 Designing how this could work is out of scope for this spec, and can be introduced in a different spec.

+### Customizing ProjectReference TargetFramework selection

+As [previously mentioned](#project-to-project-references), the first version of this feature proposes only doing exact name matches, when more than one `TargetFramework` is a "best match" for a project reference.